microsoft/VSExtensibility/README.md

 * Simplified architecture, consistent APIs, and clear documentation
 * Extensions can be installed without restarting Visual Studio

 Eventually, the VisualStudio.Extensibility SDK will ultimately allow you to write any extension you could write using the VSSDK.
 However, until that time, you might encounter situations where the functionality you need in your extension is not yet available in VisualStudio.Extensibility.
 In that case, you can develop an in-process extension by leveraging the new VisualStudio.Extensibility APIs while relying on VSSDK to cover any feature gap.
-To learn more, see [In-proc extensions](docs/new-extensibility-model/getting-started/in-proc-extensions.md).
+To learn more, see [In-proc extensions](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/in-proc-extensions).

-This site is your hub for all documentation for the VisualStudio.Extensibility SDK.
+**Important** Documentation for the VisualStudio.Extensibility SDK has moved to a new location: [VisualStudio.Extensibility documentation](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility).

 Documentation is currently available for the following:

 * VisualStudio.Extensibility SDK (see the following sections)
 * [Extensions to Language Server Protocol (LSP)](docs/lsp/lsp-extensions-specifications.md)